crescent-stdio/wave-roll/README.md

 ### CDN

-You can use Wave Roll directly from a CDN without any build process:
+You can use WaveRoll directly from a CDN without any build process:

 #### ES Module (Recommended)